 You want a fair go when you play or compete in a sport.
 Referees also need to be given a fair go.

 A referees often has the best and impartial view of play so they can make the right call.
-Where a refs view may be blocked they may not be able to see every infringement.
+Where a refs view may be blocked they may not be able to see some infringements.
 Give referees a fair go, they are doing their best to make the competition fair for everyone

 The aim of the Coloured Shirt Program is to make all beginner or inexperienced officials easily recognisable therefore educating all participants (including players and spectators) to understand the demands, pressures and support needs of beginner officials.
 The program aims to increase retention, value and appreciation of all officials.